Zhong-Lab-UCSD/HiFislides/README.md

 **Output**
 Tab-separated file `L2R1__L1R1_dedup.hifislida2.o` with the following columns:

-- Column 1: Identifier ">TILE". *Is it useful at all?*
+- Column 1: Identifier ">TILE".
-- Column 2: Tile ID (with a "T" at the beginning). *Is it useful to have the T?
-If so, this should be always present to identify the tile ID and also in the output of hifislida3*
+- Column 2: Tile ID. *Is it useful to have the T?
+I have removed it from hifislida2.pl for consistency with the rest*
 - Column 3: Number of spatially resolved HiFi-Slide read pairs per tile (ranked in descending order).
 - Column 4: Number of mapped barcodes on the tile used for resolving the HiFi-Slide read pairs.